 If the church is blind, then how dark is the modern darkness?
 How will the members of the church of God know with whom they are to evangelize and with whom they are to fellowship?
 How can any Christian hope to obey God’s command, “Do not be bound together with unbelievers” if they cannot discern the distinction between a believer and an unbeliever?
 Christians are marrying unbelievers at an alarming rate and most of them mistakenly believe their new marriage partner to be a Christian when they are clearly not.
 If they were only practiced in the word of God, then they would be able to discern good from evil.

 Those who throw around the phrase “Judge not” are demonstrating a clear failure to recognize salvation.
-Those who cannot recognize salvation neither can they know the true gospel.
+Those who cannot recognize salvation reveal their ignorance of the biblical gospel.
 This problem existed in the churches of the first century as well: Jude said of them, “These are the ones who cause divisions, merely natural (worldly minded), devoid of the Spirit.”
 Salvation is not merely natural but supernatural.
 Salvation cannot happen apart from the power of the Holy Spirit.
 Salvation does not mean being part of a church or a denomination.
 Salvation is not inherited from one’s parents or from one’s parents religion.
 Salvation cannot be earned through works.
 Salvation cannot be chosen by the will of man.
 Salvation is entirely of God.
 God does not save without transforming.

 Paul told the Roman Christians “…not to judge one another anymore, but rather determine this—not to put an obstacle or a stumbling block in a brother’s way.”
 So judging has to do with hindering someone from coming to the Lord.
 Paul’s question to the Roman Christians was, “But you, why do you judge your brother?
 Or you again, why do you regard your brother with contempt?
 For we will all stand before the judgment seat of God.”

 What do Christians need to change in their thinking?
-It is not contempt but wisdom that recognizes the lost condition of another person even when their own self-deception causes them to “Thank God that I am not like other people”.
+It is not contempt but wisdom that recognizes the lost condition of a false confessor.
 Each person has a reliable tendency to favor themselves, so is it any wonder that millions of people think that they are living lives pleasing to God when they are not?
 If a person has become born-again, then they need to become practiced in the word of God so that they will recognize the clear biblical signs of salvation.
 This needs to be done early in the life of young believers, before they make a choice for a life-long marriage partner.
 This is the proper order: First get your own house in order and know the word of God, then seek a marriage partner who has fruit consistent with true faith.